Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_06_EC2.md

 - capacity reservations: reserve capacity in a specific AZ for any duration.
 you always have acces to ec2 capacity when you need it.
 No time commitment (create/cancel anytime).
 Combine with regional reserved instances and saving plans to benifit from discounts. you are charged at on-demand rate wheter you run instances or not. suitable for shor term, uninterrupted workloads that needs to be in a specific AZ.

+Amazon lightsail is a simple version of EC2.
+Used when simple virtual server is required by a user with little or no AWS experience.

 ## Exercise
 Exercise 1